-Echo Dot 5-gen gets its first discount - save over 50%
+The newest Amazon Echo Dot still has 50% discount

 This device from Amazon only launched recently, so this is the first time that you've been able to buy it at a reduced rate.

 The latest Echo Dot sounds better and is smarter than the model it replaces.
-With a big discount, it's now only £26.99.
+With a big discount, it's now only $27.99 or £26.99.

 Why buy the Echo Dot?